Ultra-Low-Dimensional Prompt Tuning via Random Projection: Introduction

-We conducted experiments across $21$ NLP datasets to evaluate our ULPT.
-The results demonstrate that ULPT can extend a few-token vanilla prompt tuning setup to a $100$-token configuration without increasing the number of trainable parameters, while matching the performance of a fully parameterized $100$-token prompt tuning setup.
-With appropriate settings of the dimension, ULPT outperforms existing prompt tuning-based methods, while requiring much fewer trainable parameters.
+We evaluated ULPT across over 20 NLP tasks, including GLUE~\cite{wang-etal-2018-glue} and SuperGLUE~\cite{wang2019superglue} for language understanding, MRQA~\cite{fisch-etal-2019-mrqa} for question answering, GSM8K~\cite{cobbe2021gsm8k} and MBPP~\cite{austin2021program} for complex reasoning, as well as four additional tasks covering commonsense reasoning.
+The results demonstrate that prompt tuning via ultra-low-dimensional optimization matches or surpasses the performance of fully parameterized prompt tuning while saving up to 98\% of trainable parameters.
+With an appropriate dimension, ULPT outperforms recent parameter-efficient fine-tuning methods, while requiring much fewer trainable parameters.

-In summary, our main contributions include: \begin{itemize} \item We introduce ULPT (Ultra-Low-Dimensional Prompt Tuning), which optimizes prompts in a low-dimensional space with a random up-projection and learnable shift and scale vectors, drastically reduces trainable parameters while maintaining performance. \item We provide theoretical analysis showing ULPT's ability to capture high-rank structures effectively and ensure convergence. \item Across $21$ NLP tasks, ULPT delivers comparable performance to vanilla prompt tuning while reducing trainable parameters 2\% of the original usage.
-When scaling to higher dimensions, it outperforms existing prompt tuning-based methods with much fewer trainable parameters. \end{itemize}
+In summary, our main contributions include: \begin{itemize} \item We introduce ULPT, which optimizes prompts in a low-dimensional space with a random up-projection, drastically reducing trainable parameters while maintaining performance. \item Theoretically, we show that ULPT effectively approximates high-rank structures, which preserves embedding relational structures that are essential for attention mechanisms in LLMs. \item Empirically, we demonstrate that ULPT matches or surpasses vanilla prompt tuning across over 20 NLP tasks while saving trainable parameters by up to 98\%.
+Scaling to higher dimensions for optimization, it outperforms recent efficient tuning methods with much fewer trainable parameters. \end{itemize}